 Supersession is the substitution of one product for another product.
 In lifecycle planning, this often takes the form of phasing out one product and replacing it with a newer version.
 Seeing the demand for both products in an integrated way is one of the challenges.
-ToolsGroup has made this very clear in their user interface, which is why I wanted to include them in this section.
+ToolsGroup has made this very clear in its user interface, which is why I wanted to include them in this section.

-ToolGroup can show both the phased out product, and the phased-in product on the same screen.
+ToolGroup can show both the phased-out product and the phased-in product on the same screen.
 See below, and notice the transparent portion of the block graphs.

-If the selected item supersedes another item (i.e., it assumes the demand of the superseded item in addition to its own), the demand bar on the graph displays both the original demand for the selected item (solid green bar) and the acquired demand associated with the superseded item (green perimeter with no fill): the superseded demand. – Kristen Nordstrom, ToolsGroup
+If the selected item supersedes another item (i.e., it assumes the demand of the superseded item in addition to its own).
+The demand bar on the graph displays both the original demand for the selected item (solid green bar) and the acquired demand associated with the superseded item (green perimeter with no fill): the superseded demand. – Kristen Nordstrom, ToolsGroup

 ToolsGroup SO99 and Lumpy Demand

 Of the vendors I have analyzed, probably the one (that does not specialize in service parts) with the most significant focus on demand intermittency is ToolsGroup.
 This is consistent with ToolsGroup ‘s orientation towards detailed planning, as is demonstrated in the screenshot below: